Mohammadreza-Tatlari/Document-Collection/Linux-LPIC/LPIC-3/LPIC3-Linux-Security.md

 #### Signing should happen after encryption
-signing a data always should be done after encryption cause it will reduce process overflow. cause for instance by not verifying the signiture, the encryption process will not be needed.
+signing a data always should be done after encryption cause it will reduce process overflow. cause for instance by not verifying the signature, the encryption process will not be needed.

 #### Hashing
 Hashing means encrypting a data in order that it only can be decrypted in one way and cannot be decrypted from calculating the encrypted data. </br>